onecloudemoji/onecloudemoji.github.io/_posts/2022-05-01-vagrant-ad-lab.md

 title: "Automated Active Directory Lab"
 date: 2022-05-01
 categories:
-  - Labbing
+  - labbing

 tags:
-  - Windows
+  - windows
-  - Lab
+  - lab
-  - Kerberoast
+  - kerberoast
-  - Vagrant
+  - vagrant
 ---

 On a trip away, I caught up with my [hacking homie](https://kymb0.github.io/) for a bit.
 We commenced work on some personal projects while watching lotr and sipping whisky.
 What was born from this was the finalisation of a project that’s been on my todo list for literally years; [self deploying AD infrastructure](https://github.com/onecloudemoji/ADLAB).